Close

 • Mons/pubic region

-Assessing these areas will be establish the best surgery (and associated scars), that will be necessary.
-Ultimately the scar will be circumferential within a standard “belt line” with some subtle variations depending on precisely what areas need most reconstructing.
+Assessing these areas will be establish the optimal surgery (and associated scars) that will be necessary.
+For a Belt Lipectomy the scar will be circumferential within a standard “belt line” with some subtle variations depending on precisely what areas need most reconstructing.

-Of course, the actual abdominoplasty scar pattern is dictated by what abdominoplasty is necessary for an optimal outcome.
+Of course, the actual Tummy Tuck (Abdominoplasty) scar pattern is dictated by what abdominoplasty is necessary for an optimal outcome.

 The above points will be discussed within your consultation with Dr Dona and an individualised surgical plan will be created to address your goals.